Edresson/TTS-Conv/README.md

 ## Data

 I train Portuguese models with <p> 1.
 [TTS-Portuguese Corpus]() <br/>
-DCTTS
-LJ Speech Dataset is recently widely used as a benchmark dataset in the TTS task because it is publicly available, and itDCTTS has 24 hours of reasonable quality samples.
-Nick's and Kate's audiobooks are additionally used to see if the model can learn even with less data, variable speech samples.
-They are 18 hours and 5 hours long, respectively.
-Finally, KSS Dataset is a Korean single speaker speech dataset that lasts more than 12 hours.

 ## Training
   * STEP 0.
 Download [TTS-Portuguese Corpus]() or prepare your own data.